 The top 10 hidden bars in Toronto

 Hidden bars in Toronto are places you sometimes need to hear about by word of mouth, or discover yourself in the off-chance that you actually notice them when walking by.
-These are the kinds of bars where locals take their out-of-towner friends when they visit and are good options for adventurous first dates.
+While many of these secrets are terribly-kept, these places still make for a great spot to get away from the busy clubs.

-Here are my picks for top hidden bars in Toronto.
+Here are my picks for the top hidden bars in Toronto.

+Concealed behind a quaint little gift shop in Leslieville is this secret watering hole.
+After finding your way through the door, you'll find yourself in a dimly-lit speakeasy with beer, pizza, and other staples.

+If you don't know Dundas West spot is there, you'll probably walk right past it.
+Mahjong specializes in wontons, crispy pork, and solid drink choices.

+What started as a small takeout spot blossomed into a second restaurant with a secret bar in the back.
+This Ossington fixture can fill you up with delicious Carribbean as well as give you a stiff drink with a nice jerk seasoning rim.

 This sultry cocktail bar is found above Little Sister near Yonge and Eglinton.
-Just go up the stairs to sip on refined cocktails and chow down on Dutch-Indo snacks in a dimly lit intimate setting.
+Just go up the stairs to sip on refined cocktails and chow down on Dutch-Indo snacks in a dimly-lit intimate setting.

 There's a doorway inside Kensington Mall with a single red light above it that reveals this popular Kensington Market bar.
-Here you'll find the bartenders making specialty cocktails based on your liquor preferences and the patio outside is always packed in summer.
+Here you'll find the bartenders making specialty cocktails based on your liquor preferences, with a patio outside that's always packed in the summer.

 This secretive spot can be found on an upper level of Baro.
 There’s an elevator to get up there, but you’ll have to know the password to sample the cocktails and take Instagram shots of the, 'Pablo loves you' neon sign.